slushman/slushman-astro/src/pages/post/six-steps-secure-your-wordpress-site.md

 ---
 layout: layout:Post
 title: "Six Steps to Secure Your WordPress Site"
-date: "2013-04-16"
+pubDate: "2013-04-16"
 category: ["Security"]
-heroAccount: 'cristina_gottardi'
+heroAccount: "cristina_gottardi"
-heroPhotographer: 'Cristina Gottardi'
+heroPhotographer: "Cristina Gottardi"
 description: "How is breakdancing related to securing your WordPress site?
 Find out inside, then read these six steps to secure your WordPress site."
 slug: six-steps-secure-your-wordpress-site
+setup: |
+  import Youtube from 'component:Youtube';
 ---

 There's a great breakdancing move called 6-step.
 If you've seen breakdancing, you've probably seen this before, but, like me, didn't know what to call it.
 Basically, the dancer supports himself on his arms while moving his feet around in a circle.
 It's great for getting momentum and launching other moves.